Marco Soares (footballer)

-Marco Paulo da Silva Soares (born 16 June 1984) is a professional footballer who plays for Portuguese club Florgrade FC as a defensive midfielder.
+Marco Paulo da Silva Soares (born 16 June 1984) is a former professional footballer who played as a defensive midfielder.

 He spent most of his career in Portugal and Cyprus, making 60 Primeira Liga appearances for União de Leiria, Feirense and Arouca in the former and representing Omonia and AEL Limassol in the latter's First Division.

 Soares earned 52 caps for Cape Verde from 2006, playing at the 2013 and 2021 Africa Cup of Nations.

 Club career

 Born in Setúbal, Portugal, Soares started playing professionally with F.C.
 Barreirense, competing two seasons in the third division and one in the second.
 In 2006 he signed for U.D.
 Leiria, but only totalled two Primeira Liga appearances in his first two years, also serving two loans in the process, one of them in Romania with CS Pandurii Târgu Jiu.

 Soares returned to Leiria for the 2008–09 campaign, helping União be promoted to the top flight after a one-year absence.
 Eventually, he would also become club captain.

 On 31 October 2010, during a 1–2 home loss against Sporting CP – where he had played youth football – Soares fractured his left leg while attempting a shot, being sidelined for four months.
 After returning, he contributed 14 matches in 2011–12 as his team suffered relegation.

 After a spell with AC Omonia in Cyprus, where he won the Super Cup in 2012, Soares signed a two-year deal with C.D.
 Primeiro de Agosto of the Angolan Girabola in November 2013.
 The team was managed by Daúto Faquirá, who had given him his debut at Barreirense.

 In July 2015, Soares returned to the Eastern Mediterranean island to join AEL Limassol.
 As before, he won the Super Cup in his first summer at the club, this time beating APOEL FC in a penalty shootout.

 Soares came back to Portugal after six years away in July 2018, signing a two-year contract for C.D.
 Feirense.
 In September the following year, after relegation from the top flight, he rescinded his link and moved to F.C.
 Arouca in the third tier.
 The 35-year-old extended his contract in May 2020, when a COVID-19-ended season resulted in promotion.